miikkajo/hassio_addons/gmusicproxy/README.md

 ./GMusicProxy -o

 #### Copy url from console to browser and authenticate and paste key to back to prompt:
 Visit the following url: [Authentication url]
 Follow the prompts, then paste the auth code here and hit enter:
 [Paste authentication code]
 Done.

-### this will create mobileclient.cred in /data directory for future oauth logins
+This will create mobileclient.cred in /data directory for future oauth logins

+***
 # Added extensions

 ## Functions to return json data for external players